-In the past I've almost always used Saucony running shoes.
-I know their 45 has a great fit for my relatively neutral gait which airs on the side of a suplinator and flattish foot which means I have to be selective when it comes to my running shoes.
-Living near Sherwood Forest and all that mud means white running shoes for me are a definite no as I love the forest trails too much but I do head onto the local roads too.
+In the past, I've almost always used Saucony running shoes.
+I know their 45 has a great fit for my relatively neutral gait which airs on the side of a supinator and flattish foot which means I have to be selective when it comes to my running shoes.
+Living near Sherwood Forest and all that mud means white running shoes for me are a definite no as I love the forest trails too much.
+I do head onto the local roads too, though.

-On a recent trip to Decathlon's trail running section I tried on a number of pairs of what they had available to gauge fit and upon trying on the Kanadia TR5's they fit my feet like a trusty old pair of carpet slippers.
-Decathlon don't stock my usual choice of Saucony shoes but I liked the fit so much that I was willing to switch allegiance to Adidas.
+On a recent trip to Decathlon's trail running section I tried on a number of pairs of what they had available to gauge fit, and upon trying on the Kanadia TR5s, I found they fit my feet like a trusty old pair of carpet slippers.
+Decathlon doesn't stock my usual choice of Saucony shoes, but I liked the fit so much that I was willing to switch allegiance to Adidas.
 I did have to go for the UK size 11.5 which equates to a 47 on the label which means these shoes do come up smaller than you would usually expect.

-I have to admit on first viewing the tread pattern of the Kanadia is pretty aggressive.
-More aggressive than I've used in the past but I've used running shoes for multiple purposes- trail and road uses in the past however having my first ever Spartan Race up and coming and with the premise of lots of mud to wade through I thought I'd be making a wise choice.
+I have to admit that on first viewing, the tread pattern of the Kanadia is pretty aggressive.
+More aggressive than I've used in the past but I've used running shoes for multiple purposes (trail and road use), however, having my first ever Spartan Race up and coming and with the premise of lots of mud to wade through, I thought I'd be making a wise choice.

-The Kanadia TR5 doesn't appear designed to offer close control while dancing over rocky terrain like some of the newer minimalist cross country running shoes on the marketplace which are geared towards gripping to rocky surfaces but if you're looking for something that can really deal with muddy and grassy conditions of your local trails this could be the shoe for you.
+The Kanadia TR5 doesn't appear designed to offer close control while dancing over rocky terrain like some of the newer minimalist cross country running shoes on the marketplace which are geared towards gripping rocky surfaces, but if you're looking for something that can really deal with muddy and grassy conditions of your local trails, this could be the shoe for you.

 Adidas Kanadia TR5 Specification